pschaus/book_lepl1402/source/part4.rst

 Let us now see some possible concrete implementations of this interface.

-Implementing a Stack With Linked Structure
+Implementing a Stack With a Linked Structure
-"""""""""""""""""""""""""""""""""""""""""""
+""""""""""""""""""""""""""""""""""""""""""""

-The ``LinkedStack`` is a stack implementation that uses a linked list structure to store its elements.
+The ``LinkedStack`` is an implementation of the ``Stack`` ADT that uses a linked list structure to store its elements.
 Each element in the stack is stored in a node, and each node has a reference to the next node (like individual wagons are connected in a train).
 The top of the stack is maintained as a reference to the first node (head) of the linked list.